Skip to content

 MCP Server

-The buyer agent exposes a FastMCP SSE server that allows AI assistants --- Claude Desktop, ChatGPT, Cursor, Windsurf, and others --- to call buyer operations as structured tools.
+The buyer agent exposes a FastMCP server that allows AI assistants --- Claude Desktop, ChatGPT, Cursor, Windsurf, and others --- to call buyer operations as structured tools.
 This is distinct from the buyer's outbound MCP client, which calls seller agents.

 Two MCP roles